orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 - **Stay representative.** Keep defenders, targets, and time pressure in the design.
 - **Rotate constraints.** Fresh challenges keep perception alive.
 - **Explain the goal, not the movement.** Let players find *how* to achieve it.
-- **Observe and adapt.** The environment gives you the feedback — not the drill diagram.
+- **Observe and adapt.** Let the environment give the feedback, not your voice.

 As coach George Vaz put it in [The Transforming Basketball Podcast, EP 132 (2025)](https://open.spotify.com/episode/5KLyAcpIUifmKjFFk7VBYW):
 > Instead of overloading players with explanations, build environments that make the behaviors part of the game.